Alcantor/LotusECU-T4e/README.md

 [Cybernet]: https://www.lotustalk.com/threads/t4e-ecu-editor-preview.372258/

 I didn't have a Arduino with a CAN-Shield but I have an USB-to-CAN Adapter.
 So I made my own Python-Script (Linux and Windows) to make the dump.
-It sould also work with a RaspberryPi and a CAN-Shield (SocketCAN Driver).
+It should also work with a RaspberryPi and a CAN Hat (SocketCAN Driver).

 After that I've realized that the Calibration ROM located at 0x10000 looks like identical to the T4 ECU at address 0x70000.
 So I've edited the XML to use the